xdissent/dependable/README.md

 `container.register(name, function)` - registers a dependency by name. `function` can be a function that takes dependencies and returns anything, or an object itself with no dependencies.

+`container.register(hash)` - registers a hash of names and dependencies.
+Useful for config.

 `container.load(fileOrFolder)` - registers a file, using its file name as the name, or all files in a folder.
 Does not follow sub directories

 `container.get(name, overrides = {})` - returns a module by name, with all dependencies injected.
 If you specify overrides, the dependency will be given those overrides instead of those registerd.